briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     Technical Guide available at
     [www.nrcs.usda.gov/technical/efotg/](https://www.nrcs.usda.gov/technical/efotg/).

-3. _(c)_ **Runoff Control.** The SWP3 shall incorporate measures that control the volume and velocity of stormwater runoff within the site to prevent erosion.
+3. _(c)_ **Runoff Control.** The <abbr title="Stormwater Pollution Prevention
+Plan">SWP3</abbr> shall incorporate measures that control the volume and velocity of stormwater runoff within the site to prevent erosion.
 Peak flow rates and total stormwater volume shall be controlled to minimize erosion and outlets, downstream channel and streambank erosion.
 Such may include rock check dams, pipe slope drains, diversions to direct flow away from exposed soils and protective grading.
 These shall divert runoff away from disturbed areas and steep slopes where practicable.
 Velocity dissipation devices shall be placed at discharge locations and along the length of any outfall channel to provide non-erosive flow velocity from the structure to a water course so that the natural physical and biological characteristics and functions are maintained and protected.

-4. _(d)_ **Sediment Control Practices.** The SWP3 shall include a description of, and detailed drawings for, all structural practices that shall store runoff, allowing sediments to settle and/or divert flows away from exposed soils or otherwise limit runoff from exposed areas to minimize sediment discharges from the site.
+4. _(d)_ **Sediment Control Practices.** The <abbr title="Stormwater Pollution
+Prevention Plan">SWP3</abbr> shall include a description of, and detailed drawings for, all structural practices that shall store runoff, allowing sediments to settle and/or divert flows away from exposed soils or otherwise limit runoff from exposed areas to minimize sediment discharges from the site.
 Structural practices shall be used to control erosion and trap sediment from a site remaining disturbed for more than fourteen (14) days.
 Such practices may include, among others: sediment settling ponds, silt fences, storm drain inlet protection, and earth diversion dikes or channels which direct runoff to a sediment settling pond.
 The design, installation and maintenance of erosion and sediment controls shall address factors such as the amount, frequency, intensity and duration of precipitation, the nature of resulting stormwater runoff, and soil characteristics, including the range of soil particle sizes expected to be present on the site.

 5. _(e)_ All sediment control must be capable of ponding runoff in order to be considered functional.
 Earth diversion dikes or channels alone are not